MarcoLeongDev/awesome-steam-deck/README.md

 - [ProtonDB](https://www.protondb.com/): Check if a game is compatible with Steam Deck

 ## Optimisation
 - [FSR](https://en.m.wikipedia.org/wiki/GPUOpen#FidelityFX_Super_Resolution): FidelityFX Super Resolution (FSR) is used to upsample an input image into a higher resolution.
-Some game supports FSR natively, while the Steam Deck is able to use FSR regard if the game support it.
-This can be achieved by setting the game resolution lower than the native (1280x800 16:10), to maintain 16:10 resolution, these are some of the resolution 1152x720, 960x600, 800x500, 768x480, 640x400, etc
+This generally improve performance in FPS.
+Some games support FSR natively, while the Steam Deck is able to use FSR regardless if the game supports it.
+FSR can be activate by enabling the setting in Steam Deck and by setting the game resolution lower than the native 1280x800 ratio of 16:10.
+To maintain the ratio of 16:10 and avoid black bars on top and bottom, these are some of the resolutions 1152x720, 960x600, 800x500, 768x480, 640x400, etc

 ## Emulators
 - [EmuDeck](https://www.emudeck.com): A collection of scripts that allows you to autoconfigure your Steam Deck.